holland01/YAQ3R/prog.md

 SHOULD be deallocated after init.
 Furthermore, there may be a means for implementing some kind of emulated memory mapping through the browser's client/data store.

+**8/31/2016**

+- NOTE: there should be a filter before files are read;
+the fact that the file is read in entirely before passing it to the shader parser, for example, before even validating whether or not the file is in fact a shader, is dumb